 Metal dismantling describes the professional disassembly, separation, and removal of metallic components as part of deconstruction work.
 This includes cutting beams, pipes, and sheets; separating railings and stairs; and releasing steel components from composite structures with concrete or masonry.
 In many projects, metal dismantling dovetails seamlessly with concrete demolition and special deconstruction, for example when a concrete pulverizer exposes reinforcement or a hydraulic wedge splitter selectively opens anchor foundations without using explosives.
 A hydraulic power unit is used for the energy supply; for cutting and pressing, a steel shear, combination shears, multi cutters, and tank cutters are available.
-Darda GmbH is known in this technical environment as a provider of corresponding tool systems.
+Specialist providers supply corresponding tool systems for safe, low-emission workflows in structural and industrial settings.

 Fields of work and scope in metal dismantling

-Metal dismantling focuses on metallic structures: steel halls, support frames, pipelines, tanks, silos, stair systems, railings, gates, machine frames, crane runway, or exposing reinforcement.
+Metal dismantling focuses on metallic structures: steel halls, support frames, pipelines, tanks, silos, stair systems, railings, gates, machine frames, crane runways, or exposing reinforcement.
 It differs from large-scale mass removal in that components are usually separated selectively, recorded by type, and removed in defined segments.
 Where metal and concrete meet (e.g., steel columns in foundations), metallic tools cooperate with a concrete pulverizer or a hydraulic wedge splitter is used to release anchor and foundation zones in a controlled manner.
+Scope and sequence are defined in a deconstruction plan that addresses load transfer, access routes, and interim storage or transport logistics.

 Typical components and materials